This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-Contact your primary healthcare provider if:
+Contact your healthcare provider if:

-- Your lipoma increases in size.
+- Your lipoma is getting bigger.

 - You have questions or concerns about your condition or care.